Child Care Subsidy

 - Family income: $72,000 → 90% subsidy

-CCS Tip: Your Child Care Subsidy amount can change during the year if your income estimate, activity level, or childcare usage changes.
-It’s worth reviewing your details in myGov every few months to avoid end-of-year balancing surprises.
+CCS Tip: Your Child Care Subsidy amount can change during the year if your income estimate, recognised participation, exemptions, or childcare usage changes.
+It’s worth reviewing your details in myGov every few months to reduce end-of-year balancing surprises.

-The Child Care Subsidy Activity Test – What Counts and How It Works
+The 3 Day Guarantee: What Counts and How It Works

-Recognised activity isn’t just full-time work.
-The list is broad and designed to reflect the different ways families participate in work, study, and community life.
-Activities that count include:
+Recognised participation isn’t limited to full-time work.
+The list is designed to reflect the different ways families engage in work, study, and preparing for work.
+Participation commonly includes:

 - Paid work – full-time, part-time, casual, contract, or self-employment.

-- Approved study or training – including vocational education, university, or short courses that improve employment prospects.
+- Approved study or training – including vocational education, university, or courses that improve employment prospects.

-- Volunteering – with a registered organisation or community group.
+- Volunteering – with a recognised organisation or community group.

-- Actively looking for work – including preparing resumes, attending interviews, or applying for jobs.
+- Actively looking for work – including job applications and interviews.

-- Work experience or internships – unpaid placements that build employable skills.
+- Work experience or internships – eligible placements that build employable skills.

 Common Exemptions and Special Circumstances